archerdao/docs/pages/for-miners/README.md

 # For Miners

 Archer creates a new sustainable revenue source for miners.
-[Get started](./getting-started/) today and be up and running in 5 minutes.
+[Get started](./getting-started/) today.

 {% hint style="info" %}